• WRITE FOR US: The BMJ is looking for doctors and journalists to contribute articles relevant to doctors in India

 What do we know about peer review?

 In 2011 the House of Commons Science and Technology Committee held an inquiry into peer review and sought written and oral evidence from a wide range of experts and organisations.
-The BMJ Group's written evidence reviewed the latest research evidence on the strengths and weaknesses of peer review as a quality control mechanism for scientists, publishers, and the public including:
+BMJ's written evidence reviewed the latest research evidence on the strengths and weaknesses of peer review as a quality control mechanism for scientists, publishers, and the public including:

 Objectives

-Do you review work for the BMJ, or are you thinking about becoming a BMJ reviewer?
+Do you review work for The BMJ, or are you thinking about becoming a reviewer for The BMJ?
 If so, we hope you will use this training pack.
 It will help you to learn more about peer review, and to understand what makes a review really useful to editors and authors.

 We developed this pack for use in a randomised controlled trial of peer reviewer training.
 Now you can use it as you wish; for your own learning or to teach others.
 There are four objectives:

-• To help participants understand what matters to editors about reviews
+• To help participants understand what matters to editors about reviews; and

 Objective One: To inform participants on the state of peer review research